turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 * Very little shared design principles.
 Even around the ideas of REST there are differing interpretations and implementations
 * Lack of standardization around request/response formats, status codes, etc. etc.
+* Tremendous variation in quality of documentation (often very little...)

 In short, there's a good chance that no 2 APIs you will encounter are alike.